Skip to main content

 Staging Environments

-The Sonatype Nexus Repository best practice in staging is to funnel access through group repositories aligned to lifecycle stages.
+The Sonatype Nexus Repository's best practice in staging is to limit access through group repositories aligned to lifecycle stages.
 This gives administrators control over the mix of repositories, and in turn artifacts, available in a given stage.
 This mix can later be edited without having to change the access endpoints used by the pipeline.
 Even with one repository in a group, this step will make the management of environments easier in the long term.

 Deploying to a repository, tagging of release candidates, and the promotion of artifacts should happen as a part of an automated CI/CD pipeline.
 Any dependence on a manual workflow may lead to errors and does not scale well.
 This is why the staging and tagging functions are done through the platform plugins and API calls.
 The workflow can be simulated through Sonatype Nexus Repository's built-in swagger interface to test out the calls mentioned below.